frictionlessdata/datapackage/patterns/README.md

 ### Specification

-Si la solution 3 est retenue (Table Descriptor), la spécification pourrait être la suivante:
+Assuming solution 3 (Table Descriptor), the specification could be as follows:

-The Relationships Descriptor MAY be used to define the dependency between fields.
+The `relationships` Descriptor MAY be used to define the dependency between fields.
-The Relationships Descriptor, if present, MUST be a JSON object and MUST contain two properties :
+The `relationships` Descriptor, if present, MUST be an array where each entry in the array is an object and MUST contain two required properties and one optional:

-* "fields" : Array with the property "name" of the two fields linked
+* `fields` : Array with the property `name` of the two fields linked (required)
-* "link" : the nature of the relationship between them
+* `link` : String with the nature of the relationship between them (required)
+* `description` : String with the description of the relationship between the two Fields (optional)

-The "link" property value MUST be one of the three following :
+The `link` property value MUST be one of the three following :

-* "derived" :
+* `derived` :
   * The values of the child field are dependant on the values of the parent field (i.e. a value in the parent field is associated with a single value in the child field).
   * e.g. The "Quarter" field [ "T1", "T2", "T2", "T1", "T2", "T1" ] and the "month" field [ "jan", "apr", "jun", "feb", "may", "jan"] are derived,
   * i.e. if a new entry "jun" is added, the corresponding "quarter" value must be "T2".

-* "coupled" :
+* `coupled` :
   * The values of one field are associated to the values of the other field.
   * e.g. The "Nickname" field  [ "jock", "paulo", "lili", "paulo" ] and the "name" field [ "john", "paul", "leah", "paul" ] are  coupled,
   * i.e. if a new entry "lili" is added, the corresponding "Name" value must be "leah" just as if a new entry "leah" is added, the corresponding "nickname" value must be "lili".

-* "crossed" :
+* `crossed` :
   This relationship means that all the different values of one field are associated with all the different values of the other field. e.g. the "Year" Field [ 2020, 2020, 2021, 2021] and the "Semester" Field [ "S1", "S2", "S1", "S2" ] are crossed i.e the year 2020 is associated to semesters "s1" and "s2", just as the semester "s1" is associated with years 2020 and 2021

-The Relationships Descriptor, if present, MAY contain one property :
+### implementations

+The implementation of a new Descriptor is not discussed here (no particular point to address).

+The control implementation is based on the following principles:

+* calculation of the number of different values for the two Fields,
-* "description" : String with the description of the relationship between the two Fields.
+* calculation of the number of different values for the virtual Field composed of tuples of each of the values of the two Fields

-### Suggested implementations
+* comparison of these three values to deduce the type of relationship
+* comparison of the calculated relationship type with that defined in the data schema

+The [implementation example](https://github.com/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example.ipynb) presents a calculation function using the standard python library for datasets with few values as well as a function built with NumPy functions.

 ### Notes

+If the relationships are defined in a data model, the generation of the relationships in the data schema can be automatic.